Policies and Basic Approach

 Rehabilitation Project Following the Closure of a Coal-fired Power Station and its Adjacent Coal Mine in Australia

-With the shutting down of the Hazelwood Power Station and mine in Latrobe Valley near Morwell, Victoria, Australia, we have been working since 2017 with our partner ENGIE on the demolition of the office buildings and plant, and the subsequent closure (rehabilitation).
+With the shutting down of the Hazelwood Power Station and mine in Latrobe Valley near Morwell, Victoria, Australia, we have been working since 2017 with our partner ENGIE S.A. on the demolition of the office buildings and plant, and the subsequent closure (rehabilitation).
 In accordance with our mine closure policy, we began preparations prior to implementing the demolition work, evaluating the impact on the environment and local community through expert reviews, and then carrying out the work in accordance with laws, regulations, and permits, and holding regular discussions with stakeholders such as government officials and residents.
 Moreover, we have created and published a concept master plan for the effective utilization of the site, which will contribute to the development of the region following the closure.

 Social Contribution Activities